gcosta74/timeline-card/README.md

 <a id="features"></a>
 ## ✨ Features

-* Alternating left/right timeline layout with a central gradient line
+* Alternating center layout plus optional left/right single-sided modes
 * Configurable history range (in hours)
 * Global limit for the number of events shown
 * Overflow handling: collapse extra entries or use a scrollable container